JPCBRGS/college-projects/polynome_calculator/README.md

-# Polynome calculation class
+# Polynome Calculation Class
 This folder contains a header file and a C++ file (called Polinomio.h and Polinomio.cpp respectively) that contain a class that's able to accomplish several operations with polynomes.

-## Main programming concepts included here:
+## Main Programming Concepts Included Here:
 - Basic programming concepts: conditionals, loops, functions and more
 - Dynamic memory allocation
 - Pointers and references